Abjad/abjad/trunk/abjad/book/examples/text.rst

 </abjad>

 Here is **paragraph 2**, and more Abjad code.
-Notice that in the second block of abjad code I can reference objects and variables crated in previous blocks:
+Notice that in the second block of abjad code I can reference objects and variables created in previous blocks:

 <abjad>
    abjad> pitchtools.diatonicize(v)